Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 - 5 min read

-Before we look at the top foods, it’s good to understand why magnesium is essential.
-Magnesium helps the brain relax by managing neurotransmitters, which are chemicals that carry messages in the brain and nervous system (1, 2 , 3).
-It also helps regulate melatonin, a hormone that controls sleep cycles (4, 5, 6).
+Before we look at the top foods, it’s essential to understand the importance of magnesium.
+Magnesium helps the brain relax by managing neurotransmitters.
+These are chemicals that carry messages in the brain and nervous system (1, 2, 3).
+It also plays a crucial role in regulating melatonin.
+Melatonin is a hormone that controls sleep cycles (4, 5, 6).

-Without enough magnesium, you may have trouble sleeping, experience more anxiety, or even have muscle cramps at night (6, 7, 8, 9, 10, 11).
+Without enough magnesium, you may have trouble sleeping.
+You might also experience more anxiety or muscle cramps at night (6, 7, 8, 9, 10, 11).

 1. Dark Leafy Greens – A Powerful Magnesium Source

-Dark leafy greens like spinach, kale, and fenugreek (methi) provide good amounts of magnesium.
-One cup of cooked spinach has up to 157 mg of magnesium.
+Dark leafy greens such as spinach, kale, and fenugreek (methi) are excellent sources of magnesium.
+One cup of cooked spinach contains up to 157 mg of magnesium.

-These greens are also high in iron, calcium, and fiber, making them perfect for a healthy diet.
+These greens are also high in iron, calcium, and fiber.
+This makes them perfect for a healthy diet.
 In India, sarson ka saag (mustard greens) and amaranth leaves are common magnesium-rich foods.

-How to Eat: Add greens to your dal, paratha, or make a smoothie with spinach and banana.
+How to Eat: You can add greens to your dal, paratha, or make a smoothie with spinach and banana.

-Nuts like almonds, cashews, and peanuts are not not just good sources of healthy fats, but also magnesium.
-A 1-ounce serving (about a handful) of almonds provides around 80 mg of magnesium.
+Nuts like almonds, cashews, and peanuts are not just good sources of healthy fats; they also provide magnesium.
+A 1-ounce serving (about a handful) of almonds has around 80 mg of magnesium.

-Cashews are especially good because they contain both zinc and magnesium, making them excellent for boosting your immune system and reducing stress.
+Cashews are particularly beneficial.
+They contain both zinc and magnesium.
+This makes them excellent for boosting your immune system and reducing stress.

 How to Eat: Snack on a small bowl of mixed nuts, or add them to your breakfast cereal or salad.